oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 *   VIF driver - the implementation of the VIF driver is now completely the responsibility of the external network provider

-*   No OpenStack Neutron agent - since the VIF driver implementation is provider dependent, the OpenStack Neutron agent is not a part of the solution anymore (unless the provider decides otherwise)
+*   No special handling of OpenStack Neutron agent. - since the VIF driver implementation is provider dependent, the OpenStack Neutron agent is not a part of the solution anymore (unless the provider decides otherwise)